hoywan/OSP_backend/README.md

 ### Install GO

-1. Click link of the GO official website [https://go.dev ](url) and download a compatible version based on your OS
+1. Click link of the GO official website <a href="https://go.dev">https://go.dev</a> and download a compatible version based on your OS

 2. Install it